hashicorp/katakoda/vault-sentinel-policy/step-0.md

 4 directories, 5 files
 ```

-If the directory exists, proceed to the next step; otherwise, try the command again and proceed only files are loaded.
+If the directory exists, proceed to the next step; otherwise, try the command again and proceed only when files are loaded.